th3-5had0w/parchment/_posts/2022-03-06-markdown-table-bug.md

 cmark_llist_free_full(mem, row->cells, (cmark_free_func)free_table_cell);
 ```

-This is simple just free all the cell-pointers on a row.
-Not thing particular to exploit here.
+<span class="color-orange">This is simple just free all the cell-pointers on a row.
+Not thing particular to exploit here.</span>

 To make sure i analysed the bug correctly i wrote a small script to generate buggy markdown:
 ```python